NickMagidson/ai-notes-summarizer/README.md

 # AI Summarizer Prototype

 A lightweight React application to simulate an AI notes summarizer.
 This project is for the Turnberry Solutions Assessment.
+Built with TypeScript, Tailwind CSS, and Headless UI

 ---